 This edition of the Operations Manual is an update to the major revision of the Operations done in November 2006.
 This version incorporates actions of the Board and procedural changes of the USFA that have occurred since the 2006 edition.
 The manual will be updated periodically in accordance with the actions of the USFA Board of Directors and on the basis of recommended corrections and/or modifications.
 Certain Appendices in this version are works in progress as information is compiled and collated to provide one source of a permanent record.
-Revisions will be noted by the date given on the footer of each page.
+Revisions will be noted by the date provided.